 Maple Trees for Sale Online

 Maple trees have been providing beauty and shade to the American landscape for many years.
 Some Maple Trees can grow to heights of more than 70 feet.
 Maples produce unique, vibrant fall colors in shades of yellow, red, orange, and burgundy.
-Maple trees are fast-growing trees and easy to maintain.
-There are a wide range of Maple Tree varieties and species of maple trees will compliment any landscape, including many hybrids.
-From the statuesque Silver Maple to the iconic Sugar Maple trees, there all nearly endless options to choose from.
+Maple trees are fast-growing shade trees and are very easy to maintain.
+Maple Trees are the number one planted shade tree in America.

 How to Use Maple Trees in the Landscape

-Different types of Maple Trees:
+Popular types of Maple Trees:

-Red Maples - Red maple trees are also known as Swamp maples.
+Red Maples:Red maple trees are also known as Swamp maples.
 They are very popular because of their fabulous color.
-They are native to North America.
-Red Maples such as Autumn Blaze red maple and October Glory are perfect for lawns of all sizes and provide shade quickly with their fast growth rates.
+They are native to North America, and cultivars such as Autumn Blaze and October Glory are perfect for lawns of all sizes and provide shade quickly due to their fast growth rates.
 Red maples can reach heights of 50 to 60 feet tall.

 Why plant Maple trees?